Lone Star Flight Museum: Airshows

 The museum's collection often participates in airshows across the country.
 As of 2005, the museum's aircraft annually log more than 40,000 miles (60,000 km) of cross-country flying to various air demonstrations.

-The museum's P-47 Thunderbolt participates in USAF Heritage Flights throughout the year.
+The museum's P-47 Thunderbolt participated in USAF Heritage Flights throughout the year.
 The USAF Heritage Flight program was established in 1997 to commemorate the Air Force's 50th anniversary.
 It involves today's state-of-the-art fighters flying in close formation with World War II, Korean and Vietnam era fighters such as the P-51 Mustang and the F-86 Sabre.
 The flight's mission is to safely and proudly display the evolution of US Air Force airpower and to support the Air Force's recruiting and retention efforts.

 The museum's North American B-25 Mitchell also serves closely with the Disabled American Veterans program.
 The DAV Airshow Outreach Program was developed to increase public awareness of disabled veterans and to serve veterans in communities across the nation.
 Using two B-25 medium bombers, the program reminds the public of the sacrifices veterans have made.

 In 2007, the museum launched its newest program by offering rides in some of its warbirds.
-The LSFM now operates flights for passengers in the B-17 Flying Fortress, North American B-25 Mitchell, T-6 Texan and the PT-17 Stearman.
+The LSFM operated flights for passengers in the B-17 Flying Fortress, North American B-25 Mitchell, T-6 Texan and the PT-17 Stearman.

 The Museum also has a flying Douglas DC-3 in the paint scheme of Continental Airlines.
 The Museum's DC-3 was produced in 1940 and flew seven years for American Airlines.
 It was later bought by TransTexas Airways, which would later acquire Continental Airlines.
 When Gordon Bethune, CEO of Continental Airlines, was inducted into the TAHF in 2004, Continental Airlines donated the aircraft to the Flight Museum.